standsleeping/electric-text/RULES.md

 ## Architecture

-This project follows a strict "hexagonal" or "ports and adapters" architecture.
-Another name for this architectural style is "functional core, imperative shell."
+This project follows a strict "hexagonal" architecture.
+Other names for this architectural style include "functional core, imperative shell" and "ports and adapters."

-The system is organized into a set of subpackages.
+The codebase is organized into a set of subpackages.
 Each subpackage is an independent unit, often with a clear/independent API, complete with types, usage guidelines, and documentation.
+Circular dependencies between subpackages are strictly forbidden!

 Each subpackage keeps an internally strict separation between functions and data.